diegojromerolopez/babik/README.md

 ### Optimized update & delete

 Both operation will have to be rewritten by DBMS.
-SQL has no DELETE and UPDATE with joins and the current alternative (a subquery) does not scale.
+Standard SQL has no DELETE or UPDATE with joins and the current alternative (a IN-based-subquery) does not scale.

 ### Prefect